xebialabs/overthere/README.md

 See [this article on the JCIFS mailing list](http://lists.samba.org/archive/jcifs/2009-December/009029.html) for a more detailed explanation.

+#### CIFS connections time out

+If the problem cannot be solved by changing the network topology, try increasing the JCIFS timeout values documented in the [JCIFS documentation](http://jcifs.samba.org/src/docs/api/overview-summary.html#scp).
+Another system property not mentioned there but only on the [JCIFS homepage](http://jcifs.samba.org/) is `jcifs.smb.client.connTimeout`.

+To get more debug information from JCIFS, set the system property `jcifs.util.loglevel` to 3.

+#### Kerberos authentication fails with the message `Unable to load realm info from SCDynamicStore`

+The Kerberos subsystem of Java cannot start up.
+Did you configure it as described in [the section on Kerberos setup for the source host](#cifs_host_setup_krb5)?

 #### Kerberos authentication fails with the message `Cannot get kdc for realm …`

 The Kerberos subsystem of Java cannot find the information for the realm in the `krb5.conf` file.
 The realm name specified in [the Kerberos configuration on the source host](#cifs_host_setup_krb5) is case sensitive and must be entered in upper case in the `krb5.conf` file.

+Alternatively, you can use the `dns_lookup_kdc` and `dns_lookup_realm` options in the `libdefaults` section to automatically find the right realm and KDC from the DNS server if it has been configured to include the necessary `SRV` and `TXT` records:

+    [libdefaults]
+        dns_lookup_kdc = true
+        dns_lookup_realm = true

 #### Kerberos authentication fails with the message `Server not found in Kerberos database (7)`

 The service principal name for the remote host has not been added to Active Directory.
 Did you add the SPN as described in [the section on Kerberos setup for remote hosts](#cifs_host_setup_spn)?

+#### Kerberos authentication fails with the message `Pre-authentication information was invalid (24)` or `Identifier doesn't match expected value (906)`

+The username or the password supplied was invalid.
+Did you supply the correct credentials?

+#### Kerberos authentication fails with the message `Integrity check on decrypted field failed (31)`

+Is the target machine part of a Windows 2000 domain?
+In that case, you'll have to add `rc4-hmac` to the supported encryption types:

+    [libdefaults]
+        default_tgs_enctypes = aes256-cts-hmac-sha1-96 des3-cbc-sha1 arcfour-hmac-md5 des-cbc-crc des-cbc-md5 des-cbc-md4 rc4-hmac
+        default_tkt_enctypes = aes256-cts-hmac-sha1-96 des3-cbc-sha1 arcfour-hmac-md5 des-cbc-crc des-cbc-md5 des-cbc-md4 rc4-hmac

 #### Kerberos authentication fails with the message `Message stream modified (41)`

 The realm name specified in [the Kerberos configuration on the source host](#cifs_host_setup_krb5) does not match the case of the Windows domain name.
 The realm name is case sensitive and must be entered in upper case in the `krb5.conf` file.

-#### Kerberos authentication fails with the message `Pre-authentication information was invalid (24)` or `Identifier doesn't match expected value (906)`

-The username or the password supplied was invalid.
-Did you supply the correct credentials?

-#### Kerberos authentication fails with the message `Unable to load realm info from SCDynamicStore`

-The Kerberos subsystem of Java cannot start up.
-Did you configure it as described in [the section on Kerberos setup for the source host](#cifs_host_setup_krb5)?

 #### I am not using Kerberos authentication and I still see messages saying `Unable to load realm info from SCDynamicStore`